logikfabrik/uJet/README.md

 # uJet [![Build status](https://ci.appveyor.com/api/projects/status/2ce4vbe5dexoqey7?svg=true)](https://ci.appveyor.com/project/logikfabrik/ujet) [![Docs status](https://readthedocs.org/projects/pip/badge/)](http://ujet.readthedocs.org/)
 Umbraco Jet (uJet) is a Code First approach to building MVC applications in Umbraco 7.
 Declare your document, media, and data types in code, and have uJet move them into Umbraco for you - simplifying development, deployment and versioning.

 uJet is capable of serving you with instances of your document types.
-With uJet you're no longer bound by the `RenderModel`, or by the constraints set by the built-in `ControllerActionInvoker`. uJet brings you fully typed views without requiring you to roll your own view models.
+With uJet you're no longer bound by the `RenderModel`, or by the constraints set by the built-in `ControllerActionInvoker`. uJet brings you strongly typed views without requiring you to roll your own view models.

-uJet supports document types, media types, data types, and template synchronization.
+uJet is a developer tool for Umbraco 7, released as Open Source (MIT).
+It supports document types, media types, data types, and template synchronization.

 ### Documentation
 Online documentation can be found at [http://ujet.readthedocs.org/](http://ujet.readthedocs.org/).

+### NuGet
+```
+PM> Install-Package uJet
+```

 ## How To
 uJet is easy to use.
 Add a reference to uJet.
 Then create your types and decorate them using the `DocumentType`, `MediaType`, and `DataType` attributes.
 Fire up your application and all of your types will now be available in the Umbraco back office.

-### NuGet
-```
-PM> Install-Package uJet
-```
+Do you want strongly typed views?
+Of course you do!
+See the Quick Start Example; strongly typed views is what Jet is all about.

 ## Quick Start Example
-1. Get, compile, and reference the source code (the latest stable version is 2.3.1.0) - or use the NuGet.
+1. Get, compile, and reference the source code - or use the NuGet.
 2. Create a model; a document type.
 Use data annotations for editorial support (validation) in the back office.
 Properties such as `Id`, `Url` and `Name` will be mapped by convention.
 3. Create a view.
 Name it according to the action method defined in the controller, `Views\MyPage\Index.cshtml`.
 4. Create a controller inheriting from `Logikfabrik.Umbraco.Jet.Web.Mvc.JetController`.